 Keep on moving!

 Lower back pain can get worse when you stay in the same position for too long.
 If your day job requires you to sit at a desk, drive or stand for prolonged periods of time, be sure to give yourself regular breaks to get the movement back in – a simple walk for a few minutes will do the trick.
+If you’re still feeling tired and in pain, you might need one of these top massage guns to relieve body pain.

 A good stretch can go a long way to ease lower back pain.
 Try some rotations, which can be effective when seated as well as lying down, although you might get some odd looks from your colleagues if you try the latter in an office.
 Sit upright with your feet flat on the floor.
 Either place your hands behind your head or on the knee closest to the direction you’re planning on rotating into.
 Twist from your core and make sure to keep you spine long and hips even.
 Repeat on both sides eight times.